whistlebee/LearningJulia/README.md

-# Learning Julia
+# Julia scratchpad

-Starting a collection of personal notes for numerical computing whilst learning julia.
+A collection of jupyter notebooks for playing around with Julia.